PaoranCSG/paorancsg.github.io/index.md

 <h3 id="clockwork-survivors"> <a href="https://store.steampowered.com/app/2062390/Clockwork_Survivors">Lead Game Programmer - Clockwork Survivors - Cool Smithy Games - 2023</a></h3>
 An autoshooter game where you only need to jump and avoid enemies and collect powerups and experience.

-I created a seeded map generator and an upgrade system, where you gain two different upgrades each time a primary and a secondary improvement.
+I created a seeded map generator and an upgrade system, where you gain a combination of two upgrades.
+I also created some shaders, including a shield shader and a fluid shader.
+I created a UI system which works on both a controller and with a pointer.

+The game is published in <a href="https://store.steampowered.com/app/2062390/Clockwork_Survivors">Steam</a>, the Epic Games Store, and itch.io.

 *Made with Unity*